-2. Ask lots of questions during the consultation.
-This is your chance to interview your attorney, and the consultation is usually free or you are being charged a set price.
-Ask everything!
-Good questions include, how do you feel about mediation?
+Remember that you are interviewing your divorce lawyer.
+You are his or her client.
+The consultation should be complimentary.
+Ask good questions that include: how do you feel about mediation?
 How many cases have you had that have gone to trial and what were the outcomes?
 Why did you become a divorce attorney?
 How many years have you been practicing family law?
 Do you practice other kinds of law or just divorce?
 How much is this going to cost? (no attorney can really answer this question but I think it’s good to hear what they say.)

-The best way to find an attorney is to ask people you know.
+The best way to find a divorce lawyer is to ask people you know, who are either professionals, and/or have gone through a divorce.
+Or me!
+Feel free to reach out.
 Don’t be embarrassed or ashamed, ask someone who you respect, and who you know has good judgment.
-It’s really nice when you can know firsthand that your attorney has a proven track record of pleasing a client.
+It’s really nice when you can know firsthand that your lawyer has a proven track record of pleasing a client.

-5. Trust your Gut.
-Meeting the perfect attorney is like finding the right house or the right car, or even the right guy.
+In closing, Meeting the perfect divorce lawyer is like finding the right house or the right car, or even the right guy.
 There’s something about him or her that just feels right.
 It feels comfortable.
 It’s just telling you to hire him or her.
-The gut can also tell you to run away, just as I did when I met that attorney I talked about at the beginning of this blog.
+The gut can also tell you to run away, just as I did when I met that attorney I talked about at the beginning of this article.
 You’ll know.
 And if you don’t know, just like when it comes to dating, you should keep looking!

 Lastly, it’s important to remember that your attorney is not your therapist.
 If you call him or her and cry and tell them the details of everything your ex is doing, it’s just going to rack up your bill.
 Get a therapist or get into a divorce support group and vent, vent, vent!
 Limit your stories to your attorney to things he or she really needs to know for the legal purposes of your case.